Christian apologetics is one of our greatest privileges.

 This story shows the contrast between reason and faith.

 This difference is critical.
-Particularly, it is the distinction between apologetics (reason) and evangelism (faith).
+Specifically, it distinguishes between apologetics (reason) and evangelism (faith).

 The story shows that it is possible to “belief that” something is true.
 But not “believe in” it.